oxinabox/Kaldi-Notes/tidigits/train_eval.md

  *  `realign_iters` iterations in which to perform realignment (default `"1 2 3 4 5 6 7 8 9 10 12 14 16 18 20 23 26 29 32 35 38"`)
  * `power`  exponent to determine number of gaussians from occurrence counts (detault `0.25`)
  * `cmvn_opts`  options will be passed on to cmvn -- like scale_opts. (default `""`)
  * `stage`: This is used to allow you to skip some steps, if the program crashed partway though.
-It is best to read the source of the script if you are going to mess with it. (default `-4`)

-#
+The stage variable sets the stage to start at.
+The stages are discussed in the next section (default `-4`)

+### Initiallisatation Stages

+####Initialise GMM (Stage -3)
+Uses `/kaldi-trunk/src/gmmbin/gmm-init-mono`.
+Call that with the `--help` option for more info

+This defines (amoung other things), how many GMMs there are initially.

+####Compile Training Graphs (Stage -2)
+uses `/kaldi-trunk/source/bin/compile-training-graphs`.
+Call that with the `--help` option for more info.

+####Align Data Equally (Stage -1)
+Creates an equally spaced alignment.
+As a starting point for further alignment stages.
+Uses `/kaldi-trunk/source/bin/align-equal-compiled`.
+Call that with the `--help` option for more info.

+####Estimate Gaussians (Stage 0)
+Do the  maximum likelihood estimation of GMM-based acoustic model.
+Uses `/kaldi-trunk/src/gmmbin/gmm-est`.
+Call that with the `--help` option for more info.

+The script notes:

+>In the following steps, the `--min-gaussian-occupancy=3` option is important, otherwise
+> we fail to est[imate] "rare" phones and later on, they never align properly.

+###Training

 ##Making of the Graph